 ABANDONED PLOTS: Plots that have not been seriously worked by June 1st or are overgrown with weeds taller than 18” at any point in the season will be considered abandoned and will be reassigned or solarized.
 Contact your site coordinator or the office if you are having problems getting started or if you have to abandon your plot.

-FALL CLEAN-UP: Your plot must be cleared no later than the end of the day on Saturday, October 19th, 2013.
+FALL CLEAN-UP: Your plot must be cleared no later than the end of the day on the third Saturday in October.
 If you have an annual plot, organic material should be chopped up and spread evenly across the area, to be plowed under later.
 Diseased and all tomato plants, along with any trash, should be removed and placed in the dumpster provided by the county.
 Take home all non-organic material, i.e., fences, stakes, plastic, paper, etc. Failure to clean up your plot according to the guidelines set forth in the Member Handbook may result in expulsion from the garden.